web3-storage/docs/docs/README.md

 ---
-title: Welcome to Web3.Storage
+title: Welcome
 description: "Web3.Storage lets you store stuff on the decentralize internet without having to mess around or learn complex stuff."
 ---

-# Welcome to Web3.Storage

-Web3.Storage lets you store stuff on the decentralize internet without having to mess around or learn complex stuff.
+# Better data storage

+Most data on the internet is stored with one of the large data storage companies.
+While companies like Amazon, Google, and Microsoft make is fairly easy for developer to store their application data, their services come with a whole host of terms and restrictions about what data can be stored, when it can be access, and who actually _owns_ that data!
+Not to mention, these services can be incredibly expensive, and cause developers to rack up huge bills without even knowing!

+So instead of paying for restrictive and expensive data storage sevices, developers can store their data with _decentralized_ storage services.
+However, for the most part, these decentralizsed storage services are difficult to manage, and make data storage significantly more complicated.
+Most decentralized storage services need you to compile your data into a specific format, find a storage provider to host your data, buy some cryptocurrency to pay the storage provider, and _then_ send your data across the internet.
+This is where Web3.Storage comes in!

+All you need to use Web3.Storage is an API token and some data.
+Web3.Storage hides the complicated and obstructive parts of data-storage so that you, the developer, can get on with building what you want!
+Take a look at the [quickstart guide below to get started ↓](#quickstart)

 ## Quickstart

 Get up and running quickly by following these simple steps!
+We're going to sign up to Web3.Storage, get an API token, create a script to upload a file, and then view that file in the browser.

 ### Create an account

-You need an account to get an API key and manage your stored data.
-You can sign up using your email address, or GitHub Sign up is free:
+You need an account to get an API token and manage your stored data.
+You can sign up **for free** using your email address or GitHub.

 #### Use your email